-Even if the incentive problems associated with hourly auctions can be circumvented, getting to a competitive market structure often incurs large costs which can erase efficiency gains from deregulation.
+Even if the incentive problems associated with hourly auctions can be circumvented, getting to a competitive market structure often incurs large costs that can erase efficiency gains from deregulation.
 If a competitive market cannot be achieved, prices are likely to be high and creating a free market is likely to result in higher prices than imperfect regulation.
-Even if markets can be made competitive at little cost, the SMD and other deregulation rules bring some inherent costs when they are implemented.
+Even if markets can be made competitive at little cost, deregulation rules like Standard Market Design (SMD) bring some inherent costs when they are implemented.
 Some of these costs are substantial.